 Nicole is working towards completing a PhD in Feminist Studies.
 With an M.A. in Museology, her research investigates representations of race, gender and sexuality in U.S. history museums.
 Co-Founder of the Queering the Museum project which recently produced the exhibit "Revealing Queer" at the Museum of History and Industry, her community collaborations inform her research Nicole has taught in both the GWSS and English departments and is a recent recipient of the Doman Award for Excellence in Teaching.
 Nicole is a Point Foundation Scholar and has recently had the article "Getting Intersectional in Museums" accepted for publication.

 Miriam Valdovinos (School of Social Work) / Mentor: Camille Walsh

 Miriam’s research areas include gender-based violence, historical trauma and issues of illegality which impacts social belonging and exclusion for undocumented immigrants.
 Her dissertation qualitatively explores the lives of undocumented Latina immigrants that experienced intimate partner violence (IPV).
 She investigates the complexity and impact their immigration status, ethnicity, class, gender and familial/community responses have on their IPV experiences.
 Miriam has taught advanced courses on, for example, historical foundations of social work practices, research methods, and historical trauma.

 PIP Fellows for 2013-2014:

-IAS is happy to announce that seven UW doctoral students have been selected from a highly-competitive pool and will be teaching in 2013-2014 as fellows in the eighth year of the Project for Interdisciplinary Pedagogy (PIP).
-Alice Pederson, a member of the 2012-13 PIP cohort, will serve as the second year mentor for 2013-14.
+In 2013-14, seven UW doctoral students served as fellows in the eighth year of the Project for Interdisciplinary Pedagogy (PIP).
+Alice Pedersen, a member of the 2012-13 PIP cohort, served as the second year mentor for 2013-14.